 System updates are controlled internally

-While sometimes perceived as “older” technology, modern local access control systems are highly sophisticated and continue to be the preferred choice in many high-security environments.
+While sometimes perceived as “older” technology, modern local access control systems are highly sophisticated and remain the preferred choice in many high-security environments.

 Operational Convenience vs Operational Control